-'''

-void ralloc (pool p, struct resclass c) - create a resource

-'''

-'''

-pool p pool to create the resource in struct resclass c class of the new resource
+void \ ralloc (pool \ p, struct resclass \ c) - create a resource pool to create the resource in struct resclass \ cclass of the new resource void rlookup (unsigned long a) - look up a memory location unsigned long a memory address

-'''

 This function is called by the resource classes to create a new resource of the specified class and link it to the given pool.
 Allocated memory is zeroed.
 Size of the resource structure is taken from the size field of the resclass.